rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 **OR**
 *	Deed of Gift (short) (required for additions of manuscript material to existing artificial collections, such as Black print culture collection, or small additions of books to existing book collections, such as the Danowski Poetry Library)
 **OR**
-*	Deed Addendum (required for additions to existing collection by the same donor or signed the original deed - original deed can be a deed of sale or deed of gift)
+*	Deed Addendum (required for additions to existing collection by the same donor who signed the original deed - original deed can be a deed of sale or deed of gift)

 *Please note that the Rose Library does not accept the Gift-in-Kind Contribution Form as documentation for physical, legal, and intellectual transfer.
 All gifts must be accompanied by a Deed of Gift or Deed Addendum in order to be added to the collection.*

 **Managing Gift Paperwork in Box**

 The Rose Library manages gift paperwork on Box through the [Rose Library Gifts-in-Kind folder](<https://emory.box.com/s/3rvsv79sitkit3xwdqtnx1hv063y8o0l> "https://emory.box.com/s/3rvsv79sitkit3xwdqtnx1hv063y8o0l").
 This folder is organized into subfolders by collecting area and tags are used to indicate in which stage of the process a particular gift is.
 The Accessioning Archivist is responsible for combining paperwork into a single PDF file, updating the stage tags, and tagging appropriate parties for next steps.
-Prior to receipt of material, curators and archivists may use the [Prospective Gifts folder](<https://emory.box.com/s/j0ntttlmd3i5t6fgyha4t0xrkhto7emw> "https://emory.box.com/s/j0ntttlmd3i5t6fgyha4t0xrkhto7emw") to upload relevant documentation for gifts under consideration, such as one-pagers, appraisal reports, and operational impact statements.
+Prior to receipt of material, curators and archivists may use the [Potential Acquisitions Reports](<https://emory.box.com/s/0y3bp9tbhpcdjiq8ldbrnezmczjwlu31> "https://emory.box.com/s/0y3bp9tbhpcdjiq8ldbrnezmczjwlu31") to upload relevant documentation for gifts under consideration, such as one-pagers, appraisal reports, and operational impact statements.

 **The gifts process includes the following steps:**